 The Complete Guide to Writing an ATS-Optimized Resume in 2026

-βMost applicants underestimate how strict ATS formatting rules are.
-A clean, single-column layout with natural keyword placement can instantly improve match scores.β
+“Most applicants underestimate how strict ATS formatting rules are.
+A clean, single-column layout with natural keyword placement can make the resume easier to parse and review.”

 1. What Is an ATS and Why Does It Matter?